 Some tasters find the perfumed aspect of a wine to be the most interesting.
 Others seek the experience of the wine on the palate.
 Count me in as a member of the second group.
 I like smelling a wine.
 I love felling the texture and reveling in the flavor of wine on my palate.
 There is no right or right.
 It’s a personal choice.

 Keep in mind, there is a big difference between tasting a wine and drinking wine.
-Tasting is more like a giving a wine its final exam.
+Tasting is more like giving a wine its final exam.
 When tasting wine, you asses the wines balance, structure, palate feel, level of sweetness, acidity, complexity and length of the finish.

 What did the wine taste and feel like initially?
 This is known as the attack.
 How was the fruit, was it fresh?
 Fresh means lively on your palate.
+The freshness comes from adicity.
 Was the wine sweet, bitter, spicy or sour?
 Was the wine tart or sour, which can be from under ripe fruits or too much acid?
 Or was the wine sweet and balanced, the sign of a quality wine.
 Balance refers to the all the main elements in the wine not overshadowing each other, fruit, acid and tannin.
 Using the same process as we practiced with smelling the wine, was the fruit dark or red in character?
 Were there signs on under ripe flavors?